computePods/interfaceGenerator/docs/Config.md

 The ComputePods interface generator is primarily configured using a [YAML](https://en.wikipedia.org/wiki/YAML) configuration file.

-By default this configuraiton file is called `cpigConfig.yaml` in the directory in which the tool is started.
+By default this configuration file is called `cpigConfig.yaml` in the directory in which the tool is started.
 Alternatively you can use the `-c` or `--config` command line option to specify a different configuration file.